Trial Preparation Checklist for Litigation Teams

 Simplify Trial Prep with Everlaw’s Storybuilder

 Legal professionals are increasingly relying on new advances in technology to expertly and efficiently assist them in building and trying cases.
-One such product is Storybuilder, Everlaw’s standalone program that offers attorneys a substantial advantage in trial preparation.
+One such product is Storybuilder, Everlaw’s platform that offers attorneys a substantial advantage in trial preparation.

-Storybuilder is a collaborative tool that enables legal teams to organize documents, build cohesive narratives, and collaborate on depositions in a secure virtual environment, all for free.
+Storybuilder is a collaborative tool that enables legal teams to organize documents, build cohesive narratives, and collaborate on depositions in a secure virtual environment, all for no additional cost.
 Storybuilder gives remote legal teams access to a virtual meeting room where they can present their findings clearly and work more efficiently.

 The narrative-building capabilities of Storybuilder ensure collaborative alignment of investigative teams, improve workflows, reduce risk, and save time by organizing critical documents into a solid narrative.